 Food additives containing glutamate and aspartate in high quantities stimulate brain cells.
 This prolonged stimulation overexcites cells.
 The constant stimulation can push brain cells to death.
 This process is called excitotoxity.

 Aspartame and MSG are excitotoxins.
-These food additives contain amino acids glutamate and aspartate which in normal body’s metabolism work in very small quantities.
-Big amounts of aspartame and MSG overstimulate brain cells.
+These food additives contain amino acids, glutamate, and aspartate, which in average body’s metabolism work in tiny quantities.
+Significant amounts of aspartame and MSG overstimulate brain cells.
 It leads to undergo a process of cell death.
 It is called excitotoxity.